Have you given up on your marketing during the Covid-19 Crisis?

 The travel industry has been hit the hardest with a 45% decrease in traffic.
 Whilst other industries such as Finance, Food, Healthcare, Media and Pharmaceutical has grown.

 There is a similar trend when you compare the conversion graph to the traffic graph.
 Putting it simply, the general pattern here is more traffic results in more conversions.
 Less traffic means fewer conversions.
-However, to fully understand how Covid-19 has impacted your business you will need to speak to your marketing team, or, a great free tool to use is Google Trends.
+However, to fully understand how marketing during Covid-19 has impacted your business you will need to speak to your marketing team, or, a great free tool to use is Google Trends.
 This will show you the popularity of a search term over time.
 For example:

 Below is a Google Trends graph for the search term estate agent.

 Google Trends shows search volume data over time.
 This is the last 12 months of information for estate agents.
 They normally see a slow down during Christmas but the current situation has seen searches at the lowest point ever.
 However, just after the March, there are signs of recovery.
 It is important to recognise there is still demand here and businesses within this industry should change their message to stay relevant and keep in the minds of the consumer.
 Your competitors may still be advertising and when things return to ‘normal’ who are they going to remember?

 Below is a graph for the terms personal trainer and gym membership.